Research Promotion

 Research Roundup Newsletter

-The Research Roundup is a monthly summary of accomplishments highlighting the impact of CBS scholarship.
-Each edition recognizes CBS authored papers published and research awards won by the CBS community members this month.
-We have a lot to be proud of from the innovative thought leadership, cutting-edge research, and groundbreaking ideas generated at CBS.
+The Research Roundup is a periodic summary of accomplishments highlighting the impact of CBS scholarship.
+Each edition recognizes CBS authored research and awards won by CBS community members.
 Please help us promote and celebrate your research successes by submitting them here.
 Your achievements will be shared with colleagues across the School, who further amplify the impact of your scholarship.

 SSRN Research Paper Series